starrothkopf/Reeler-App/README.md

-# flutter_signup
+# Flutter Sign Up

 This Flutter project provides a comprehensive sign-up form implementation with validation and user-friendly features.
 It includes:
 - Input fields for user details such as first name, last name, email, and password.
-- Selection options for date of birth (month, day, year).
 - Password visibility toggle for enhanced user experience.
-- Checkbox for accepting terms and conditions, with a link to view them.
-- Seamless navigation between sign-up and sign-in screens.
+- Seamless navigation between sign-up, sign-in, and profile screens.
+- Multple user profiles.
+- TMBD API integration to let users favorite trending movies.

 This project aims to streamline the process of creating a sign-up form in Flutter applications while adhering to best practices in UI design and user interaction.